2101dudu/Proof-of-Work-Blockchain/README.md

 Let's put it in action!

-In this first example, the database has no entry, so a genesis node needs do be created and, most importantly, sign its proof-of-work.
+In this first example, the database has no entry, so a genesis node needs to be created and, most importantly, sign its proof-of-work.

 Now, in the following example, let's add two blocks to our blockchain.

 # To do

 - [ ] optimize performance given a large enough number of blocks by storing each block in its separate file
-- [ ] have a parameter to sign the PoW to allow dinamical difficulty levels
+- [ ] have a parameter to sign the PoW to allow dynamical difficulty levels